 What is Excessive Sweating?

-Excessive sweating, otherwise known as hyperhidrosis, can be an embarrassing disorder that can have a negative impact on daily life.
-Sweat glands produce perspiration to regulate our body temperature when we are exercising, have a fever, are nervous, or when it’s hot out.
-For most individuals, antiperspirant is enough to control daily amounts of sweating, but for others, sweat is produced even when there is no reason for it, sometimes so excessively that it drips from the body.
+Excessive sweating can have a negative impact on your daily life.
+Often, it can be embarrassing to sweat excessively in situations where it doesn’t seem appropriate.
+Even in situations where sweating is expected, it can seem like you sweat far more than your peers.
+For most individuals, antiperspirant is enough to control daily amounts of sweating— but for others, sweat is produced even when there is no reason for it, sometimes so excessively that it drips from the body.

-miraDry uses a microwave delivery process to non-invasively eliminate excessive sweating in the underarms.
-Using light suction, the sweat glands are brought closer to the surface of the skin, where they are then destroyed by waves of energy.
+miraDry uses a non-invasive microwave delivery process to eliminate excessive sweating in the underarms.
+Using light suction, the sweat glands are brought closer to the surface of the skin where they are then destroyed by waves of energy.
 Once they are destroyed, they will not return, permanently reducing the amount of perspiration.